MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-databricks-implementation.md

 - Role-based access control for notebooks, clusters, jobs, and tables
 - Audit logs

-To align to data management and analytics scenario, we recommend that all workspaces have the following default deployment options configured:
+To align to cloud-scale analytics, we recommend that all workspaces have the following default deployment options configured:

 - The Azure Databricks workspaces connects to an external Apache Hive metastore instance in the data landing zone.
 - Configure each workspace to send Databricks diagnostic logging to Azure Log Analytics in the databricks-monitoring-rg